etineh/React_CRUD-RESTful_Api/README.md

 cd to server-api (the file name)

+run "npm  install" on your terminal to downlaod all dependencies

 Install nodemon to run the app.js automatically.
 To install nodemon use, "npm install -g nodemon"

 Once you cd to the server, run the app.js